CLR-MO/standard-coding/README.md

 Back in 2007, I wrote a coding standard that used camel casing.
 My argument was that camel casing was shown in a study to be read faster.
 In using that standard for over 10 years, I noticed issues, particularly when adopting the standard for naming long functions based on subject and predicate.
 So, I experimented with underscores (not snake case).
 In experimenting, I released the above notes, and revised my coding standard.

-I think the reason camel casing can be shown to be read faster is that the mind identifies the function as a single token when using short names.
+I think the reason camel casing can be shown to be read faster is that the mind identifies the camel cased word combination as a single token.
 Something like "userAdd" is a single token in the mind, whereas "user_add" is two tokens.
 However, I find the clarity more important than the trivial amount of time saved in reading, if indeed there is any time saved.

+### Conclusion
+Use camel casing when the speed of reading is more important than the potential mistake of misreading
+-	use underscore for variables and functions, where there are potentially multiple long similar names that can result in mistakes
+-	use camel casing for classes, which are readily distinquished from other classes

 ## Preference Of Name Category Separation